The History of the Schuyler Building And A New Future As The Brick Hotel

 As renovation of the Schuyler building began, the stucco was painstaking removed, slowly exposing the original brick exterior which had been hidden for decades.
 Emerging was the painted ad of grocers Contreras & Gelpi on the eastside of the building, along the roofline the faded words “Rooms”, harkening back to its day as a boarding house and hotel.

 Historic names were considered but it seemed fitting to give it its own identity and the decision was made to call it “The Brick Hotel.”
 The restoration became a rebuilding project that spanned a five-year period and included earthquake retrofitting which required building a modern steel structure inside of the existing brick walls.
 This was accomplished by hand digging underneath the brick in small sections to ensure the building wouldn’t collapse, then pouring concrete footings to attach the steel to support the brick wall from earthquakes.

 The Aldrich Family, in Oceanside for nearly 100 years, continues their legacy and early roots in the hospitality business.
 Their collective vision for this building has transformed and revitalized the block on which it sits.
-When completed, it will be modernly updated, both inside and out while retaining much of its historic charm and character.
-The Brick Hotel will offer ten beautifully appointed suites, as well as a restaurant and oyster bar on the ground floor, and a rooftop bar providing panoramic views of the city.
+It is now modernly updated, both inside and out while retaining much of its historic charm and character.
+The Brick Hotel will offers ten beautifully appointed suites, as well as Q&A Restaurant and Oyster Bar, Cococabana rooftop bar and Succulent Coffee.

 John Schuyler would be pleased that his building has not only endured but has been reborn.
 As The Brick Hotel, it will create its own history and leave its mark on Downtown Oceanside.

-The Brick Hotel is now taking reservations.
-Learn more about this historic stay HERE.
+Learn more about this historic building and book your stay HERE.

 About the Writer